AbiruzzamanMolla/abiruzzamanmolla/README.md

 ## I'm a Student, Undergraduate and Developer!

-- 🔭 I’m currently working on Fontend Design
+- 🔭 I’m currently working on Frontend Design
 - 🌱 I’m currently learning Fullstack Web Development
 - 💬 Ask me about my works
 - 🥅 2020 Goals: Learn more and get an income source